Audio settings allow to configure which sound card score is going to use for playback.

 If no sound is needed, it is possible to set the “Dummy” engine which won’t output sound.

-Note that every execution settings change require stopping and restarting the score.
+Note that every execution settings change require stopping and restarting the playback of the current score.

 This controls whether the Device Explorer panel updates its UI when the score is running.
 If there are thousands of parameters being updated all the time, monitoring them and updating the UI to show their new value can take some CPU usage which is not always required.

 When “Logging” is selected in the settings, if you click on the title of a process, then the Messages panel (Ctrl+Shift+G(Win / Linux) or⌘+Shift+G(Mac)) will show all the messages getting in and out of that process.